-Thus relieved of the stress of drawing (he has fine motor delays, which partially account for his reluctance to draw) he colored in the hands with abandon.
+Thus relieved of the stress of drawing (he has fine motor delays, which partially account for his reluctance to draw), he colored in the hands with abandon.

-A few weeks later I was working in my art journal and strategically left his journal next to me, open to a blank page.
+A few weeks later, I was working in my art journal and strategically left his journal next to me, open to a blank page.
 As he watched me I offered to trace his hand.
 He agreed and after three pages of hand tracing I got up to tend to something else.
 When I returned I discovered him tracing his own hands.

 I was quite delighted, especially when he was so carefully filling in the broken line!

 He started coloring one in with a gold pencil and I started telling him about King Midas and the Golden Touch.
-His response was to choose blue for his next hand to create a “water touch”, and red for a “fire touch.”
+His response was to choose blue for his next hand to create a "water touch", and red for a "fire touch."
+I love how the art project sparked his imagination!

 All of this lasted about 15 minutes, which is quite a long time in New Kid Art Time!